openstack/nova-specs/specs/liberty/approved/novaclient-api-microversions.rst

 by Nova V2.1.
 For example, the client supports microversions 2.8 to 2.10, and Nova supports versions 2.1 to 2.12.

+* [cli specific step] The client makes a connection to Nova and asks for supported API versions.
 * The client makes a connection to Nova, supplying 2.10 as the requested microversion.
-* As Nova can support this microversion, it responds by sending back a response of 2.10 in the X-OpenStack-Nova-API-Version HTTP header.
+* As Nova can support this microversion, it responds by sending back a response with 2.10 in the X-OpenStack-Nova-API-Version HTTP header.

 Use Case 8: New Client/Nova V2.1: Version request of 'latest'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+[cli specific use case]
 This is the case where a new client requests a version of 'latest' from a
 Nova V2.1.

 * The user specify 'latest' microversion to use.
-* The client makes a connection to Nova and ask supported API versions.
+* The client makes a connection to Nova and asks for supported API versions.
 * Nova doesn't look for, or parse the HTTP header.
 It just return json with
   API versions[3].
 * The client checks API version info and makes conclusion that current version